 As someone who does both, I think setting expectations can be tough.
 Of course the contributor and editor both want to produce good content, but can have different ideas of how to get there and what that looks like.
 Just because I *think* I'm being clear doesn't mean I am!

 Disclosure: This blog is reader-supported, which means this post contains affiliate links and advertisements.
 I earn a small commission if you shop through them, which helps fund this website so I can continue to bring you amazing content.
 Thank you! ~Angela

 As a professional who offers services for a fee, you require detailed instructions and insight on the client’s specific needs, expectations and goals.

-These reduce time consuming back-and-forth conversations during the workflow process, the number of pivots to new approaches and ensures that your time is used efficiently.
+These reduce time-consuming back-and-forth conversations during the workflow process, the number of pivots to new approaches and ensure that your time is used efficiently.

 For a freelancer, active work is the only time we earn money.

 Nobody is paying us to write that email, send that invoice again or dig through Twitter messages to piece together information that would be better displayed on one comprehensive project document.

 Search engine marketer and freelance writer Seth Richtsmeier reached out to me via LinkedIn and offered his opinion on the initial collaboration between a contract worker and a creative.

 “When a client has an onboarding process in place, it shows me they have their act together and know what they want from the freelancers they work with.
 It also gives me a glimpse into what working with the client might be like, whether it’s how they communicate, their best practices, or even how I’m treated during the process,” Richtsmeier explained.

 “I’ve worked with folks in the past where I could tell my thoughts and questions were not a priority for them despite the fact they deemed their content critical, and those two things don’t add up.
 On the other hand, I’ve worked with fantastic people that held my hand and appreciated my participation in their process.”